nickajeglin/Eurorack-pcbs/README.md

 Required kludges:

-V1.0 outer potentiometer leads are reversed and need to be jumpered (X style) to the correct holes.
+V1.0 outer potentiometer leads for RV1 and RV2 are reversed and need to be jumpered (X style) to the correct holes.

 V1.0 Silk showing polarity for C12 is reversed (+ side of C12 should be at GND).